jbrucker/JettyHelloWorld/README.md

 Both filters use Simple Logging for Java (slf4j), which is included in the Maven dependencies.

+The resource itself is `HellowResource.java` in org.ske.resource, which uses standard JAX-RS annotations.

 Below is a description of how to configure the DosFilter, how to run the project, and general method of adding a filter to an embedded Jetty project.